 About Me (saved the boring part for last):

-My name is Randy Brown (aka Rand Wilson Brown).
-I’m in my mid 40’s and I have lived in Southern California my entire life.
+I’m just a guy in my (now) early 50s and I have lived in Southern California my entire life.
 I have been a bit of a computer geek since the age of 13 when my father gave me a TRS-80 Model-I for Christmas (I wanted a CB radio!).
 For the last 16 years I have worked as an I.T. department manager – the last 10 years at the Aerospace Division of one the worlds largest employers.
 Over the course of my life I have also worked odd-jobs such as taxi-cab driver, waiter, Customer Service Manager, Customer Service Support, and even Radio-Shack sales person.
 My original career aspiration was to be a police officer, but in 1992 while awaiting the completion of my background investigation for a job with the Los Angeles Police Department (this usually takes a few months) I took a temporary job as a Technical Customer Support Rep. From there I quickly moved on to Technical Customer Support Manager and realized I could make more money and get shot at much less in an office than in a police car.

 Outside of a few course-classes I have no formal education or degree – I attended the “School of Life”, aka the “School of Hard Knocks”.
 I hate school and even the mere thought of it.
 I’d also like to add that I have interviewed many perspective employees that had wonderful, impressive and very pretty pieces of paper that are called degrees, yet they could not reason their way out of a paper-bag, properly answer a telephone, or speak proper or even near-proper English.